-Las Vegas, Nevada: Neon BoneyardA storage yard for all of the old and forgotten signs of Las Vegas is now a curated collection of neon and city history from knowledgeable tour guides.
-Tours by day, night, or high-priced "Golden Hour" (dusk) for best photos.
+Las Vegas, Nevada: Neon BoneyardA storage yard for all of the old and forgotten signs of Las Vegas, now packaged as a collection of neon and city history.
+Self-guided tours by day; guided tours by day and night.

 The Neon Museum

 - 770 Las Vegas Blvd N., Las Vegas, NV

 - Just northeast of the I-15/I-515 interchange.
 I-515 exits 75 or 75A.
 Turn north onto Las Vegas Blvd, drive two blocks, turn right onto Wilson Ave. and then left onto Encanto Drive.
 The Boneyard is one block north, on the left.

 - RA Rates: